How WEIRD is Usable Privacy and Security Research? (Extended Version): Discussion

 Papers with low reproducibility may hinder replication studies.
 Through our review, we identified many papers with reproducibility problems, i.e., lacking basic demographic information of participants of a user study.
 For example, the percentage of papers for which we were able to identify the participants' countries was not sufficiently high (Section~\ref{section:results_western}), nor was the percentage of papers that described the participant's education or income level (Sections~\ref{section:results_educated} and~\ref{section:results_industrialized_and_rich}).
-We identified that this tendency, i.e., participants' countries were particularly less likely to be reported, was more pronounced in non-HCI and non-UPS-focused conferences (Section~\ref{section:results_differences_by_venues}).
+Moreover, most attack-feasibility studies did not report participant demographics, which is vital because many attacks used English audio or input, highlighting the impact of language proficiency (Section~\ref{section:Differences by Research Topics}).
+Our recommendation that researchers appropriately report participant demographics can be helpful for researchers who conduct replication studies to analyze generalizability and population differences.
+Note that all participant demographics reported do not necessarily have to be linked to the study results one by one because such brute-force linking entails conducting numerous statistical tests to achieve the desired $p$-value and creates misleading interpretations (called $p$-hacking).